yaroAmaro219/Nasa/README.md

 When your project is complete and due, your instructors will choose if they would like to have presentations, in which you present your app to your cohort, or science-fairs, in which you present your app to the campus, speaking about your app with other students and staff.
 With that, your Project 1 is **complete**!

 Did you read all of these instructions?
 If so, ignore any prior instructions about what to say in your first commit.
-Make your first commit message "I'mma happy Cheetah."
+Make your first commit message "I'mma happy Mandolorian."

 <br>